mit-pdos/argosy/artifact/README.md

 - Compile from a tag in the git repo
 - Compile within a provided Xubuntu virtual machine with dependencies pre-installed

-For the first two options, you'll need Coq (v8.8.2, v8.9, or master) to compile the main development and Haskell stack to build and run the logging and replicated disk example.
+To compile from source, you'll need Coq (v8.8.2, v8.9, or master) to compile the main development and Haskell stack to build and run the logging and replicated disk example.
 We have no external Coq dependencies and stack provides reproducible, sandboxed builds.
 You'll also need `make`.

 If you use macOS, you can install these dependencies with `brew install coq haskell-stack`.
 If you use Arch Linux you can use `sudo pacman -S coq haskell-stack`.

 The Ubuntu versions of both of these dependencies are too old, so you'll need to install them manually.
 The easiest way to install Coq is [through opam](https://coq.inria.fr/opam-using.html).
 The easiest way to install stack is with their installer (`wget -qO- https://get.haskellstack.org/ | sh`).

+### Building from source

 If you want to compile from the repo instead of this packaged release, you can clone it from [github.com/mit-pdos/argosy](https://github.com/mit-pdos/argosy):